Krypton-Suite/Standard-Toolkit-Demos/Source/WixInstaller/README.md

 ## Requirements
 - wix 3.13 (Or greater installed)
 - wix visx integration installed
-- All Toolkit Demos built in release
+- All Toolkit Demos solution built in `Release`
 - A bit of time ;-)